 Key points about hypoglycemia

-- To treat low blood sugar immediately, eat or drink something that has sugar in it,
+To treat low blood sugar right away, eat or drink something that has sugar in it.

 or tests.
 Also write down any new instructions your provider gives you.

 Know why a new medicine or treatment is prescribed, and how it will help you.
 Also

 Ask if your condition can be treated in other ways.

 Know why a test or procedure is recommended and what the results could mean.